Charles Malamuth: Legacy: Trotsky's Stalin (2016)

-Case in point: in 2016, Wellred Books published a new translation of Trotsky's biography Stalin by Alan Woods.
+In 2016, Wellred Books published a new translation of Trotsky's biography Stalin by Alan Woods.
 For this new translation, Woods consulted not only Harvard University library archives (which holds Trotsky's papers for the book) but also French and Russian translations.
 It contains 100,000 words more than Malamuth's 1940 translation.
-Also, the new translated presents "Malamuth's political distortions removed."
+Also, the new translation presents the book with "Malamuth's political distortions removed."

-Robert Sewell of In Defense of Marxism has criticized Malamuth strongly.
+Robert Sewell of In Defense of Marxism has strongly criticized Malamuth.
 He has written, "Whatever Malamuth's talents, this was a political task for which he was completely unsuited."
 Trotsky was unhappy with Malamuth because he had shown his unfinished translations to others (specifically Max Shachtman and James Burnham).
-For this indiscretion, Trotsky was soon blaming him further: "He does not know Russian; he does not know English; and he is tremendously pretentious."
+For this indiscretion, Trotsky blamed him further: "He does not know Russian; he does not know English; and he is tremendously pretentious."

-In video, he explained about Malamuth: Clearly, he wasn't in the political state in order the carry out his particular task.
+In video, Sewell explained about Malamuth:

+Clearly, he wasn't in the political state in order the carry out his particular task.
 He wasn't qualified enough to carry out this particular task.
 Therefore, he introduced into this later edited version a lot of material that he had decided to supplement to Trotsky's work.
 These supplements, these additions clearly went against the general thrust of Trotsky's political thought...
 Natalia Trotsky... wanted to take out the material that had been put in by Malamuth, that should be replaced by Trotsky's own writing...
 Malamuth had given the excuse that a lot of it was repetition...
 The main thing also he said that the transcripts had been damaged in the assassination attack in 1940, and some of the material was in disrepair...
 There wasn't any damage whatsoever... and files deliberately left out of the book...
 A vast number of words had been left out... an extra 100,000 words.
 Malamuth's text of about 10,000 were taken out.

-Ultimately, Sewell concedes a simpler explanation: "Following Trotsky's death, the American publishers (Harper and Brothers), who owned the rights to the book, placed Malamuth in charge, not only of the translation, but of 'editing' the final book.
+Ultimately, Sewell conceded a simpler explanation: "Following Trotsky's death, the American publishers (Harper and Brothers), who owned the rights to the book, placed Malamuth in charge, not only of the translation, but of 'editing' the final book.
 For them, this was simply a commercial calculation to salvage the book following the author's death."
 In other words, "Trotsky's views did not enter into their calculations."